zainfathoni/kawalmasjid/README.md

 ## Extra Tech Stack

-Although these are not included in Rewinds, if you need a separate backend/server/service, here are the recommendations:
+Although these are not included in Kawal Masjid, if you need a separate backend/server/service, here are the recommendations:

 - Core/API
   - REST